 I think it'd be fair to admit that I'm a nerd, or maybe a geek.
 I spent nearly 8 years at university studying chemistry, so some of that geekiness inevitably sneaks out into me beading occasionally.
 This time it's the name of the design that's geeky.
 Scintillating is something that is sparkly or shining brightly, but it came to my mind because of scintillation counters which measure ionising radiation.
-I'll just leave a wiki link here before I lose you all!
+I'll just leave a wiki link

 Back to the beads!